chrisgurney/things2md/README.md

 Filters effectively define transformations that happen on data extracted from Things3 before being output to Markdown.

+- `remove_*_emojis` are flags which, if set to `true`, will remove emojis after these are extracted from the Things3 database.
+- `remove_empty_checklist_items` set `true` if you want to omit empty checklist items.
+Default: `false`.
 - `skip_tags` defines a list of tags that, if your task/project has a tag in this list, or your project is in an area that has a tag in this list, that task/project will **not** be output.
-- `remove_*_emojis` are flags which, if set to `true`, will remove emojis after these are extracted from the Things3 database.

 ## Formatting